Staying A Step Ahead of a Growing Problem

 To address these concerns, your Recorders Office has teamed up to create a notification service that will help you combat the effects of land fraud and other similar fraudulent activities.

-Business names should be entered exactly as the business name is spelled, “ACME Printing Company”, “Smith & Smith”, “XYZ Corporation”.
-There may be times, however, that the company may possibly index these names differently.
-For example, “XYZ Corporation” could possibly index as “XYZ Corp”.
-In this situation the name match would occur only if you entered “XYZ Corp”.
+Business names should be entered exactly as the business name is spelled, “ACME Printing Company” & “ACME Printing CO”, “Smith & Smith”, “XYZ Corporation” & “XYZ Corp”.
+Our office usually abbreviates when indexing Corporation – Corp, Association – Assoc, Company -Co, & Partnership – Part.
 Therefore, if your business name could contain variations similar to this, we highly recommend that you make an additional notification entry with that variation.

 Other parties may be aware of the document and may have mutual concern about the document’s potential impact.